ShifterBR77/Kade-Engine-Community-Mobile/README.md

 Versions 1.4 And Above Are Made With The Latest (As Of 11/5/21 or 5/11/21) Kade Engine 1.8.
 The goal of this Repo is to make it community focused.
 If theres a feature just submit a pull request and someone will take a look at it.

-**I am not responsible for maintaining HTML5 builds, as long as it builds sucessfully, it is not my problem.
-Feel free to fix it if its broken yourself.**
+**We are not responsible for maintaining HTML5 builds, as long as it builds sucessfully, it is not our problem.
+Feel free to fix it if it's broken yourself.**

 ![Main Menu](art/readme/mainmenu.png)